ellucian-developer/experience-extension-hooks/README.md

 ```
 _basePath_ is only used for Page and Admin components

-_configuration_ is only used for Page to convey extension configuration. **Note** for cards, the extension configuration is combined with the card configuration.
+_configuration_ is only used for Page to convey extension configuration. **Note** for cards, the extension configuration is combined with the card configuration in useCardInfo.

 * ### useUserInfo
 ```javascript
 const { firstName, locale, roles, tenantId } = useUserInfo();
 ```

-### Card and Page hooks
 * ### useThemeInfo
 ```javascript
 const { clear, getItem, removeItem, storeItem } = useThemeInfo();